Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Systematic Analysis

 \subsection{Verbs in Explicit Normal Instruction}

-We analyze the performance of three common verbs in explicit instructions.
-For ChatGLM2-6B and BELLE-7B-2M, the priority of ``write" in implicit instructions seems to be generally higher than the three common verbs in explicit instructions, resulting in higher unsafety.
-For ChatGPT, when the model robustness is 0, it can be considered that the model executes implicit malicious instructions.
-Experimental results show that different verbs in explicit normal instructions trigger the generation of unsafe content to different extents.
+Based on the results obtained from prompt types P11 to P13 in Table~\ref{table:baseline}, we conducted an analysis of the performance of three common verbs within explicit instructions.
+For ChatGLM2-6B and BELLE-7B-2M, it appears that the priority of the verb ``write" in implicit instructions generally surpasses that of the three common verbs used in explicit instructions, resulting in increased unsafety.
+The experimental results indicate that different verbs within explicit normal instructions trigger the generation of unsafe content to varying degrees.